These Are the Most Impractical Things That Christina and Tarek El Moussa Put in Every ‘Flip or Flop’ House

 Christina and Tarek have been criticized for always putting microwaves above stoves, which can look tacky from a design standpoint.
 It’s can make a luxury home look more like a cheap apartment.

 Next: Of all the lighting, Christina always picks this controversial option.

 With literally thousands of lighting options out there, it’s puzzling why Christina frequently chooses chandeliers for her remodels.
 Chandeliers are classic, but they’re also viewed as stuffy or overly feminine.
 Plus, have you ever tried to dust a chandelier?
 No, thank you.

 5. White furniture

-Even if Tarek and Christina are just staging homes and buyers won’t get to keep the furniture, white couches send a very impractical message to potential homeowners.
-If the decorating features pale colored furniture that shows every speck of dirt, buyers may start to notice all the other less-than-realistic elements of the home.
+Even if Tarek and Christina just stage homes — buyers don’t get to keep the furniture — white couches send an impractical message to potential homeowners.
+If decor features pale-colored furniture that shows every speck of dirt, buyers may start to notice other less-than-realistic elements of the home.

 Next: This popular design style doesn’t function well for everyone.